 - Determine where you would like specific fields, text, logos or images to be placed.

-- (Optional) Determine if you want to use the Pre-Submit screen for users.
+- (Optional) Determine if you want to use the Pre-Submit Form for users.

 Step 3.
 Setup Issue Types and Subtypes